-Participants who successfully complete the course receive three college credits in addition to the high school credit earned if enrolled in.
+NOTE: Participants who successfully complete the course may receive college credits in addition to the high school credit.
 Colleges and universities across the U.S. recognize and reward PLTW students for their great work.
 These postsecondary institutions recognize PLTW students with scholarships, admissions preference, course credit, and more.